saranki/wso2-apim-primary-user-store/README.md

  - WSO2USER_DB

 This repository consist of DB queries to revert the primary user store domain name to PRIMARY.
 These were tested in wso2am-3.2.0, MySQL-8.0.22 in an all-in-one setup.
 Please select the scripts based on your DB setup.

+Please refer https://m-saranki.medium.com/donts-in-jdbc-primary-user-store-76ae99a5a27f to get in-depth idea of the overall issue and the solution.